All Open A.S. Positions

 No items found

-Student Commission on Racial Equality (S.C.O.R.E.) - (No Openings)
+Student Commission on Racial Equality (S.C.O.R.E.) - (1 Open Position)

 The A.S.
 Student Commission on Racial Equality is a body funded by the UCSB undergraduates concerned with providing a positive and comfortable learning environment for persons from diverse and underrepresented social backgrounds.